Admission to Reception - September 2022

 If the Council judge the reason provided is not exceptional, the application will be held until after national offer day and will considered during the re-allocation process.

-If your child is due to start primary school in September 2021 you can appeal between 19 April and 17 May 2021 to guarantee that your appeal will be heard by 23 July 2021.
+If your child is due to start primary school in September 2022 you would have been able to appeal between April and May 2022 to guarantee that your appeal will be heard by July 2022.